Infant Massage Classes

 Infant Massage: Happy Babies, Healthy Families (March 2013)

 See our Infant Massage Demonstration on Central PA Live

 See what people are saying about our Infant Massage Class: Click Here!

 About our Infant Massage Classes

 Our classes are designed to help parents and caregivers learn massage techniques and exercises to help babies (and parents) with a wide variety of conditions.
 The class' primary focus will be on babies aged 6 weeks through 1 year, however the techniques can be valuable for children older than a year as well.
-The class series is divided into three sessions, with each session focusing on massage and exercises for specific areas of the body.
+The class series is divided into two sessions, with each session focusing on massage and exercises for specific areas of the body.
+Why two sessions?
+Because babies don't like to stay still for too long, so breaking up the class is easier on them.
 Babies are welcome and encouraged to be brought to class so that the parent can practice the techniques right on the baby.
 If a baby is unavailable or unwilling to cooperate, a simulation (doll) can be used.

 Who can take these Classes?

 While the classes are designed for parents and their babies, the class is also perfectly suited for grandparents, caretakers, day care workers, social workers, nurses or health care professionals - anyone who regularily interacts with infants or young children and has the opportunity to use the Massage Therapy benefits with the children.

 For expectant parents, we welcome you into any of our general infant massage classes, but we also offer a special class specifically for expectant parents who would like to integrate knowledge of infant massage into your pre-childbirth education.
 Click Here to learn more about Infant Massage for Expectant Parents.

 During the class, we will discuss several topics including but not limited to: